MiSTer-devel/Downloader_MiSTer/docs/custom-databases-archives.md

 - When `extract` is `"all"`, the summary is used to track installed files for hash verification and cleanup of removed entries on subsequent runs.
 - When `extract` is `"selective"`, the summary determines **which** files will be extracted from the archive, and is also used for tracking.
+- Files listed in archive summaries may omit both `url` and the archive `base_files_url`.
+If no database-level `base_files_url` is available either, Downloader can only install them by extracting from `archive_file`; if extraction or post-extraction validation fails, there is no per-file fallback download.

 > **Note:** If both `summary_inline` and `summary_file` are provided, `summary_file` takes priority and `summary_inline` is ignored.